n-riesco/ijavascript/README.md

 # TO DO

+- Split kernel into Jupyter and Javascript frameworks to help reuse code in the [CoffeeScript](https://github.com/n-riesco/jp-coffeescript) and [Babel](https://github.com/n-riesco/jp-babel) kernels.
 - Use Mocha test framework
-- Update tutorial on globals to discuss the use of `var`
+- Update tutorial on global variables to discuss the use of `var`
 - Add tutorial to demonstrate animated graphs and javascript injection
 - Complete the implementation of IPython's messaging protocol v4.1
 - Complete the implementation of IPython's messaging protocol v5.0
-- Split kernel into Jupyter and Javascript frameworks to help reuse code in the [CoffeeScript](https://github.com/n-riesco/jp-coffeescript) and [Babel](https://github.com/n-riesco/jp-babel) kernels.

 See TODO list in package [NEL](https://github.com/n-riesco/nel) for additional items.